laragento/docs/guidelines-api.md

 <a name="method-names"></a>
 ## Method names
 If you are creating an Api to your Laragento package please use the following method names and method-naming-conventions.
-It makes it a lot easier for an developer to access your data if all api look the same.
+It makes it a lot easier for a developer to access your data if all api look the same.